 This article will tell how to recover files from SanDisk SSD drive when you meet the similar data loss problems.

-You can use iCare Data Recovery to recover data from SanDisk SSD drive by following steps below:
+You can use iCare Data Recovery Pro to recover data from SanDisk SSD drive by the following steps below:

 Step1.
 Free download and install iCare Data Recovery on your computer.
 Run the data recovery software and select a proper scan mode.

 Step2.
 Choose the SanDisk SSD as aim disk and then wait the software to scan it to search lost files.

 Step3.
 Preview files after scanning and then save the lost files to another drive.

 SSD drive has improved its performance and reliability compared with basic hard drive, but it works similarly as a basic hard drive.
 Therefore, when you delete files from SanDisk SSD drive on your computer, the deleted data will also be moved to recycle bin at first.
 Files will be erased from the SanDisk SSD only after you delete data from recycle bin, in which situation you can use iCare Data Recovery to recover mistakenly deleted files before writing new data to the SanDisk SSD drive.

 1. Formatted SanDisk SSD due to human mistake

 Did you reformat SanDisk SSD drive by mistake because you carelessly clicked Format option when you attempted to perform another operation? iCare Data Recovery enables you to recover files from quick formatted or completed formatted SanDisk SSD drive.